CHAITHRALJ/countries/README.md

 pip install json

 #usage
-open command prompt and go to python and run the code by using python filename.py
+open command prompt, go to python and run the code by using python filename.py

 # importing the packages